2011

 Perry Rubenstein Gallery, New York, NY

-The flag paintings reflect Aram’s ongoing interest in nationalist, religious and artistic ideologies.
-Using patterns derived from traditional Persian art forms, such as carpets, Aram works through a process of building, destroying and rebuilding these so-called “ornamental” forms on the canvas.
-While flags have long been present throughout Aram’s work as generalized forms in a lexicon of iconography, in this new series the paintings themselves take on the characteristics of a flag.
+The "flag paintings" reflect Aram’s ongoing interest in nationalist, religious and artistic ideologies.
+Using patterns derived from traditional Persian art forms, such as carpets, Aram works through a process of building, destroying and rebuilding these ornamental forms on the canvas.
 Aram has introduced geometric forms that at once reference flag design as well as geometric abstraction, a reference to Modernist ideology and its historical conflict with ornamentation.
 As a result of this process, the paintings question the notion of pattern as inherently decorative, as geometry and ornamentation struggle for domination of the final image.